john-cd/rust_howto/bk/src/categories/localization/_index.md

 ## Message Formatting (Part of Localization)

-- Often handled by the localization system you choose (e.g., gettext, Fluent).
+Often handled by the localization system you choose (e.g., `gettext`, `Fluent`).
 Message formatting involves inserting variables and other dynamic content into localized strings.

 ## Resource Management (Part of Localization)